 - Ignoring responsibilities or obligations

 If you suspect your teenager is addicted to marijuana, early intervention is essential.
-Contact us to help your child recover from marijuana addiction.
-Let us start them on the path to a happy and healthy life.
+Contact us at 855.940.6229 to help your child recover from marijuana use.